 Is your website PageSpeed score fast?

-Since the Google Core Web Vitals update, having a fast website is critical.
-You can check how fast your website is by using the Google PageSpeed Score checker.
+A fast website is critical since the Google Core Web Vitals update.
+You can check its speed using the Google PageSpeed Score checker.

-It’s a little more expensive than other SEO site speed plugins, but at the same time it’s easier to use and it’s an all-in-one solution (which means you don’t need multiple plug-ins to do the same job which is what you need with cheaper SEO alternative site speed plug-ins).
+It’s a little more expensive than other SEO site speed plugins, but it’s also easier to use and an all-in-one solution (which means you don’t need multiple plug-ins to do the same job, which is what you need with cheaper SEO alternative site speed plug-ins).

-You just install it on your WordPress website and at the click of a button your site speed will go from “poor” to “perfect” (or almost perfect) in a few minutes.
+You install it on your WordPress website, and with the click of a button, your site speed will go from “poor” to “perfect” (or almost perfect) in a few minutes.

 It really is incredible how well it works!